The Backlash Is More Than Politics: Understanding DEI Through Nature-Connected Therapy

 - Dec 6, 2025

 Many people treat DEI as just a political issue or a set of workplace rules.
-But the resistance to DEI reflects a deeper psychological conflict.
-This conflict is about how people see themselves and others in society.
+However, the resistance to DEI reflects a deeper psychological conflict.
+This conflict is about how individuals see themselves and others in society.
 It challenges a long-standing way of thinking that values individual freedom over collective responsibility.

 Arthur W. Blume, in his work on community and equality, points out that some cultures prioritize individual liberty so strongly that they overlook social responsibility.
 This mindset is not accidental; it was shaped by colonialism and empire-building.
 The backlash against DEI is a defense of this mindset, which continues to influence how societies operate.